yawnston/querycat/lang_tests.md

-    If plan contains jagged paths then penalize plan If plan contains aggregations which cannot be done on DB level then penalize plan If plan involves a lot of joining on engine level then penalize plan
+    If plan contains jagged paths then penalize plan If plan contains aggregations which cannot be done on DB level then penalize plan If plan involves a lot of joining on engine level then penalize plan If limit/orderby/skip/aggregations have to be done on engine level then penalize plan

 ## Processing query parts